A2wkiller/Field-mesh/README.md

 Offline Disaster, Agriculture & Aid Intelligence System

-SmartField is a dual-interface, offline-first mobile application designed for disaster response, agriculture surveys, hospital monitoring, and aid distribution in low-connectivity environments.
+Field Mesh is a dual-interface, offline-first mobile application designed for disaster response, agriculture surveys, hospital monitoring, and aid distribution in low-connectivity environments.

 The app is built as a single application with role-based access, allowing field survey teams and HQ command teams to operate on the same data ecosystem—without relying on cloud infrastructure.